shervinsahba/obsidian-icewind/DM/Ideas.md

 ---

 # Raw ideas

+1.)
+I'm planning on introducing some Reghed traders in Caer-Konig for the Chapter 1 quest The Unseen.
+In short, the townsfolk will blame the Reghed tribesmen, adding some misdirection and creating some tension to resolve.

+The Reghed will very much be outsiders - a society mostly separate from the Dalefolk.
+Yet, they're still human, and they're not entirely uncommon in Ten Towns.
+Trade and the survival does bridge the societies.

+Trovus will vouch for the Reghed traders.
+He's been drinking with them.
+Hell, the tribesmen _brought him_ liquor.
+But, this of course might make Trovus seem like an unreliable source.

+I haven't decided what tribe they'll represent, though.

+2.)
+I'm also thinking about incorporating Reghed before and after Destruction's Light.
+To seed this, I may increase the number of Reghed in Ten Towns as players wrap up Chapter 2.
+These would be migrants, essentially, coming to the towns for a new life, as the eternal winter has made their nomadic ways untenable.
+For some tribesmen, this would be a mark of shame.
+In any case, this refugee population will occupy the Speakers and increase tentions in Ten Towns.
+For Destruction's Light, the Reghed will be present.
+Perhaps their actions will cause the societies to band together.
+Or perhaps not.

+Along the way to Sunblight, I may have the players come across a Reghed Camp, just to give some more face time to the nomads leading up to these events.

+3.)
+I really want to do a Twenty Stones of Thruun summoning.
+[Canonically, Isarr Kronenstrom wanted to achieve that](https://forgottenrealms.fandom.com/wiki/Twenty_Stones_of_Thruun).
+But adding Thruun would be its own arc and need more thought.

 ## Overarching

 - Visions and dreams are a good way to display the themes of Auril tenets: Cruelty, Endurance, Isolation, Preservation.
 These could be abstract visions or they could quite literally foreshadow the Tests of the Frostmaiden.